glopgar/MISTer_video_modes/README.md

 # MISTer custom video modes configuration list
 A list of custom MISTer video_modes

-This is a list of vide_mode settings for several display resolution and frequencies.
+This is a list of `video_mode` settings for several display resolution and frequencies.
 The information has been parsed from http://www.tinyvga.com/vga-timing and converted to `mister.ini` file format for each resolution.